 "Uniformly Applicable," as referred to above, means a Modification by which (A) Holders of debt securities of all Series affected by that Modification a invited to exchange, convert or substitute their debt securities on the same terms for (x) the same new instruments or other consideration or (y) ne instruments or other consideration from an identical menu of instruments or other consideration.
-It is understood that a Modification will not be considered to be Uniformly Applicable if each exchanging, converting or substituting Holder of debt securities of any Series affected by that Modification is n offered the same amount of consideration per amount of principal, the same amount of consideration is offered, each exchanging, converting or substituting Holder of debt securities of any Series affected by that Modification (or, where a menu of instruments or other consideration is offered, each exchanging, converting or substituting Holder is not offered the same amount of consideration per amount of principal that Modification is not offered the same amount of consideration per amount of principal that Modification is not offered the same amount of consideration per amount of principal that Modification is not offered the same amount of consideration per amount of principal the same amount of consideration per amount of principal the same amount of consideration per amount of principal the same amount of consideration per amount of principal the same amount of consideration per amount of past due interest accrued but unpaid and the same amount of consideration per amount of past due interest accrued but unpaid and the same amount of consideration per amount of past due interest respectively, as that offered to each other exchanging, converting or substituting Holder of debt securities of any Series affected by that Modification electing the same amount of consideration per amount of interest accrued but unpaid and the same amount of consideration per amount of past due interest respectively, as that offered to e a description of the Republic's economic and financial circumstances that are, in the Republic's opinion, relevant to the request for the propose Modification, a description of the Republic's existing debts and a description of any broad policy reform program and provisional macroeconom outlook;
+It is understood that a Modification will not be considered to be Uniformly Applicable if each exchanging, converting or substituting Holder of debt securities of any Series affected by that Modification is no offered the same amount of consideration per amount of principal, the same amount of consideration per amount of past due interest, respectively, as that offered to each other exchanging, converting or substituting Holder of debt securities of any Series affected by that Modification (or, where a menu of instruments or other consideration is offered, each exchanging, converting or substituting Holder of debt securities of any Series affected by that Modification is not offered the same amount of consideration per amount of principal the same amount of consideration per amount of past due interest respectively, as that offered to each other exchanging, converting or substituting Holder of debt securities of any Series affected by that Modification electing the same option under such menu of instruments).